microsoft/CCF/doc/governance/open_network.rst

 Adding Users
 ------------

 Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to :term:`Users`.
-First, :doc:`the identities of trusted users should be generated </use_apps/index>`.
+First, the identities of trusted users should be generated, see :ref:`governance/adding_member:Generating Member Keys and Certificates`.

 Then, the certificates of trusted users should be registered in CCF via the member governance interface.
-For example, the first member may decide to make a proposal to add a new user (here, ``user_cert`` is the PEM certificate of the user -- see :ref:`overview/cryptography:Cryptography` for a list of supported algorithms):
+For example, the first member may decide to make a proposal to add a new user (here, ``cert`` is the PEM certificate of the user -- see :ref:`overview/cryptography:Cryptography` for a list of supported algorithms):

 .. code-block:: bash